cbdevnet/midimonster/README.md

 ### Building from source

 To build the MIDIMonster directly from the sources, you'll need some libraries that provide support for the protocols to translate.
-When building from source, you can also to exclude backends (for example, if you don't need them or don't want to install their prerequisites).
+When building from source, you can also choose to exclude backends (for example, if you don't need them or don't want to install their prerequisites).

 * `libasound2-dev` (for the ALSA MIDI backend)
 * `libevdev-dev` (for the evdev backend)